-The financial statements have been prepared on a going concern and on a historical cost basis except for the items that have been measured at fair value.
+The financial statements have been prepared under historical cost basis except for the items that have been measured at fair value.

 The financial statements present the statement of cash flows using the indirect method.

 The financial statements are presented in Euro ("EUR") rounded to the nearest EUR except where otherwise indicated.
 The Company's reporting currency as well as functional currency is EUR.